 - Grade 3 – Used to describe a serious or complete rupture or tear, sometimes accompanied by a bone break.
 These injuries require urgent medical attention, X-rays and sometimes surgery.

 If you are worried about your injury then you can seek urgent medical advice by calling the NHS helpline on 111 or by visiting A&E.

+Move your injured part little and often into directions that do not cause sharp pain when you are sitting down or when there is no weight going through the area.
 Do not move into any positions that caused the injury in the first instance.
 For example, if you twisted your knee, don’t twist it into the same direction or position again.